 Vaujany and Alpe d’Huez Why It’s the Mecca of European Skiing

 While there are always comparisons drawn out between the ski resorts and skiing experiences in North America and Europe there is no doubt that many skiers prefer European skiing destinations and ski resorts.
 This is mainly because of some of the world’s largest ski areas, steeper slopes, and plenty of more winter activities.
-Also, with better connectivity to these ski resorts families can have ski weekends which are tailor-made short ski breaks.
+Also, with better connectivity to these ski resorts families can have ski holidays and ski weekends which are tailor-made.

 Unlike other popular ski resorts, Vaujany offers unspoilt scenery and landscape without the crowds and commercial aspects of a big resort.
 If you are looking for adventure and some private moments with your family this would be one of the best destinations for ski holidays.
 Although, Vaujany is not a party ski resort you can still find plenty of facilities and amenities like bars and restaurants that cater to families and couples.
 However, that is compensated by the Alpe d’Huez which offers plenty of après action.